sarahciston/codingcare/posts/0critintro.md

 <!-- "politics of creation, prefigurative politics" -->

-Trans\*formative is an active, prefigurative[footnote] stance.
+Trans\*formative is an active, prefigurative[^prefigurative] stance.
 It brings `programming` closer to its synonym `processing`, combining computational practices with emotional ones, digital with digestive.
 Trans\*formative processing refers both to processing units (CPUs, GPUs, NPUs) and also to processing personal, communal, and generational trauma.
 It means both works-in-progress and algorithmic processes.
 Ongoing processing not fixed programmed states.
 Let's inspect further...

 [^prefigurative]: `Prefigurative` just means embodying our values, making it "a daily endeavor of creating the world we want." and "our actions create the world we want right now, we don’t have to wait for the revolution to start another, better world." [@bransonPracticalAnarchismGuide2022].
+"Prefiguration provides a basis for collaborators to suggest the sort of world they might like to inhabit and, in contrast to such a world, identify those features of the prevailing world which differ from that which is desired."
+(Nicholson 2023, 13)

 >>"Revolutionary movements require a teleological pool from which to draw.
 The imagination is that teleological pool: it not only creates liberatory drives; it sustains, justifies and legitimises them.
 It undoes entire epistemes and clears a space for us to create something new.
 Though this 'newness', or the demand for something else, can never fully be realised in the realm of the discursive, it exists in other registers: it can be felt, heard, touched, tasted.
 The structural limits of this world restrict our ability to articulate all that the imagination is capable of conceiving.
 Do not forget this." [@olufemiExperimentsImaginingOtherwise2021]